Nigeria to prosecute first set of pirates under new Anti-Piracy Law - Businessday NG

 Bashir Jamoh, director-general of NIMASA, stated this in Lagos during the official handover of pirates arrested by the Nigerian Navy for prosecution.

-The 10 arrested pirates had on May 15 attacked and boarded a Chinese vessel, MV HAILUFANG II, off the coast of Côte d’Ivoire and directed it towards Nigerian waters.
+Earlier on May 15, the 10 arrested pirates had attacked and boarded a Chinese vessel, MV HAILUFANG II, off the coast of Côte d’Ivoire and directed it towards Nigerian waters.
 They were arrested by the Nigerian Navy, which dispatched a ship to intercept the vessel after it got an alert.

-Read also: Senate: Buhari seeks confirmation of Yugudu as SEC DG, others

 Jamoh attributed the successful operation that led to the arrest of the pirates and rescue of the ship and its crew to collaboration between NIMASA and the Nigerian Navy.